Non-Combustible Mixed Media

-Essentially, this is adding combustible and non-combustible materials to the clay as a way to enhance surface decoration.
-After firing in the kiln the magic happens as the mixed media item burns away or is altered leaving amazing patterns and textures in the slip or clay that is left behind.
+In terms of mixed media – essentially, this is adding non-combustible materials to the clay as a way to enhance surface decoration.
+After firing in the kiln the magic happens leaving amazing patterns and textures in the slip or clay that is left behind.

-Combustible materials we might add are things like paper, wood, textiles, grains, seeds, plaster, poly balls & plant materials like moss.
-Non-combustibles would be materials like grogs, perlite and recycled glass.
+Non-combustibles we use would be materials like grogs, molochites, perlite and recycled glass.
 All theses materials make amazing patterns and textures in clay.

 Mixed media materials as well as other materials like slips, clay, glazes, firing, use of tools are all included in the course fees.